wilson1yan/contrastive-forward-model/README.md

 This is code to reproduce experiments for the paper [Learning Predictive Representations for Deformable Objects Using Contrastive Estimation](https://arxiv.org/abs/2003.05436).

 ## Installation
 This project was run using Python 3.7.6 with PyTorch 1.4.0.
 You will also need to install a [custom dm_control package](https://github.com/wilson1yan/dm_control/tree/cfm) with the relevant rope and cloth environments.
+Note that you **must** use the **cfm** branch in the custom dm_control repo.

 You will also need to install the repo as a pip package: `cd contrastive-forward-model; pip install -e .`